viviensiu/llm-zoomcamp/module 2/NOTES.md

 ### 2.1 Introduction
 Motivation: Replacing OpenAI in Module 1 with open-source LLM

-### Using SaturnCloud for GPU Notebooks
+### 2.2 Using SaturnCloud for GPU Notebooks
-- Goal: Setup SaturnCloud account to have access to their GPU to run open-source LLM.
+- Goal: Setup [SaturnCloud](https://saturncloud.io/) account to have access to their GPU to run open-source LLM.
 - [Closed on 25th June 2024] Register for an account with free GPU access at LLM Zoomcamp website.
 - Log on to Saturn Cloud and setup the following:
 1. Secrets: Store your API keys for various oepn-source LLMs here (e.g. HuggingFace API key)